GoogleCloudPlatform/dataflow-video-analytics/README.md

  ![t4](diagram/table_schema.png).

-* You can use the following query to investigate different objects and confidence level found from our kaggle dataset collected from drone clips
+* You can use the following query to investigate different objects and confidence level found from our kaggle dataset collected from the video clips

 ```
 SELECT  gcsUri, file_data.entity, max(file_data.confidence) as max_confidence
 FROM `video_analytics.object_tracking_analysis`
-WHERE gcsUri like '%_drone_dataset%'
+WHERE gcsUri like '%_video_dataset%'
 GROUP by  gcsUri, file_data.entity
 ORDER by max_confidence DESC
 ```
  ![t4](diagram/top_entity_by_file.png).

-*  In the test pipeline, you can see from this argument  "entity=window,person" and "confidence=0.9" , pipeline is filtering the response that may be required  for near real time processing for downstream applications.
+*  In the test pipeline, you can see from this argument  "entities=window,person" and "confidenceThreshold=0.9" , pipeline is filtering the response that may be required  for near real time processing for downstream applications.
 You can use the command below to see the publish message from the output subscription.

 ```
 gcloud pubsub subscriptions pull ${OBJECT_DETECTION_SUBSCRIPTION} --auto-ack --limit 1 --project ${PROJECT}